-We envision a world where all members of society have access to quality Higher Education.
+We envision a world where all members of society have access to quality higher education.

 Our Beginning